hoyennhi489/daily-learning-journal/9-2024/2024-09-19-DailyLearningCoding.md

-**On September 6, I learned about the next part of FreeCodeCamp: "Learn Basic CSS by Building a Cafe Menu."**
+Day 6 I learned about the next part of Freecodecamp: **"Learn Basic CSS by Building a Cafe Menu."**

 `CSS` is a language used to format HTML documents.
 It describes how HTML elements should be displayed on the screen.